aaron-grau/curic/rails/homeworks/questions/library/README.md

 Our books' `index` view is expecting there to be a `@books` variable that contains all the books from the database, but it's currently `nil`.
 This is a job for our controller's `index` action!
 Get your index working so that `@books` is correctly set to all books and we can see our library's index page.

 Now we can see our awesome library of books, but how about deleting them?
 Try one of those delete buttons and you'll notice another error: `Template is missing`.
 Rails is automatically searching for our `destroy` template.
 But we actually don't need one!
 We don't want to render a delete page -- we just want to update the index page so that our deleted book is no longer showing.
 Using ActiveRecord, find the book in question, delete it, and `redirect_to` the index page.
-This redirect will override the default search for a `destroy` template.
+This redirect will override the default search for a `destroy` template. **Hint:** the controller has access to the `params` that are passed through as part of the request.
+Because we have the binding-of-caller and better-errors gems installed (as part of the gemfile), you can throw a `fail` in to your `destroy` action, try to delete a book, and use the console that appears in the browser to see exactly what the `params` look like.
+What param will we use to find the correct book in our ActiveRecord query?

 ### New and Create

 Delete some books.
 You'll notice that our library is shrinking, but there's no way to add new books to our collection (that 'add a book' link down at the bottom isn't working!).
 Let's add that functionality.
-To do this, we need corresponding routes that will 1) give us the form to add a book and 2) save that new book to the database (`:new` and `:create`, respectively).
+To do this, we need corresponding routes that will 1) give us the form to add a book (already made for you!) and 2) save that new book to the database (`:new` and `:create`, respectively).
 Let's update our `routes.rb` file to reflect this.
 It should look like this:

 ```ruby
 Rails.application.routes.draw do